ignite/cli/docs/docs/contributing/templates/02-tutorial-template.md

 <!-- To preview a content deploy so you can see what your article looks like before it is published, see [../CONTRIBUTING.md#viewing-tutorial-builds].

 Our users must be able to follow the tutorial from beginning to end on their own computer.
 Before submitting a tutorial for PR review, be sure to test the content by completing all steps from start to finish exactly as they are written.
-Cut and paste commands from the article into your terminal to make sure that typos are not present in the commands.
+Cut-and-paste commands from the article into your terminal to make sure that typos are not present in the commands.
 If you find yourself executing a command that isn't in the article, incorporate that command into the article to make sure the user gets the exact same results.
 -->

 <!-- Use sentence case for all headings and titles, see https://capitalizemytitle.com/ -->